 Have the whole family read the AKC Responsible Dog Owner Pet Promise.

-Get involved in dog sports!
-There are many AKC companion events in which all dogs are eligible to compete.
+There are many AKC companion events in which all dogs are eligible to compete so get involved in dog sports.

 Keep your dogs in good health.
 Give them good food and don’t let them become overweight.